 Best Fortified: King Arthur Gluten-Free Pancake Mix

 It’s no surprise that King Arthur, the all-things-flour experts, would produce a stellar gluten-free pancake mix among its many offerings.
-The whole-grain, non-GMO mix is also fortified with iron, calcium, and vitamin B, making this breakfast a nutritional powerhouse (each serving includes 21 grams of whole grains).
+The whole-grain, non-GMO mix, meaning that it is not made with any genetically modified ingredients, and it is also fortified with iron, calcium, and vitamin B, plus each serving includes 21 grams of whole grains.
 The 15-ounce mix will yield about 16 4-inch pancakes, and you’ll need to provide eggs, butter (or oil), and milk (the mix can be used to make waffles as well).

 Best Budget: Great Value Gluten-Free Pancake & Waffle Mix

-Best High-Protein: Kodiak Cakes Frontier Oat Gluten-Free Flapjack & Waffle Mix
+Best Protein Pancake: Kodiak Cakes Frontier Oat Gluten-Free Flapjack & Waffle Mix

 Kodiak Cakes is all about the protein.
 In fact, the brand's product is referred to as “Power Cakes,” as they are made with 100 percent whole grains and non-GMO ingredients.
-They're also packed with 14 grams of protein per serving—so you'll really get your day started with these.
-Adding milk and eggs to the mix further increases your protein intake.
-In addition to protein, these pancakes are also rich in fiber, calcium, and iron, making this mix an all-around nutrient-dense breakfast—quite the feat for a breakfast normally just thought to be a carb-bomb.
+The dry mix contains 6 grams of protein per serving, but when you add eggs, the pancakes boast 13 grams of protein per serving.
+In addition to protein, these pancakes also contain fiber, calcium, and iron, making this mix a delicious start to the day.

 Each box should yield about 24 4-inch pancakes (9 servings), though you can also use the versatile mix to make protein-rich waffles, muffins, or cookies (instructions are provided on the box).